 Believe it or not, there’s actually more to having a strong core than just good looks.
-Core muscles are required for just about everything we do on daily basis, from sitting, to walking, running and throwing things around.
+Core muscles are required for just about everything we do on a daily basis, from sitting, to walking, running and throwing things around.

-Before we go any further, though, you should probably know that there’s more to core muscles than just the abdominals (abs), it also includes hip and pelvic muscles, as well as mid and lower back muscles.
-All these muscles work synergistically to support movement and maintain stability.
-Here are some benefits of having strong core:
+Before we go any further, though, you should probably know that there’s more to the core than just the abdominal muscles (abs).
+It also includes hip and pelvic muscles, as well as mid and lower back muscles.
+All these muscles work together to support movement and maintain stability.

 Having a strong core also helps to alleviate back pain by providing adequate support for the spine.
 Research has also revealed that having strong core muscles reduces the risk of back injury during workouts.